NCTC System Protocol

 The system has a weekly net every Thursday evening at 8:30 pm.
-Check-ins are strongly encouraged from all over the system to stress-test the network and ensure the every repeater is working properly.
-This is a great time to practice operating skills and get to know others on the system, announcements, for sale items, etc. Net manager is Mack Avery KJ5MA and he coordinates the net control duties.
+Check-ins are strongly encouraged from all over the system to stress-test the network and ensure every repeater is working properly.
+This is a great time to practice operating skills and get to know others on the system, announcements, for sale items, etc.

 After the conclusion of the weekly net, refrain from using the system for 15-30 minutes to give the system a break.
 A hiatus is required for everything to cool down, especially in the warmer months.
 Obviously an emergency or a very, very brief QSO is permissible, but any normal (or extended) QSO is strongly discouraged.

 The NCTC system is an OPEN system.
-All properly licensed hams are welcome to use NCTC system provided they bring pleasant and constructive content to the table.
-Any user that violates Part 97 Amateur Rules, demonstrates bad operating practices, blatant disregard for the NCTC system protocols, inflammatory remarks, etc will be asked to leave the system.
-There is no tolerance for this.
+All properly licensed hams are welcome to use NCTC system.
+Any user that violates Part 97 Amateur Rules, will be asked to leave the system until corrected.

 The NCTC system blends many platforms in addition to RF to connect sites.
-Allstar, WiresX, DMR, Echolink and AREDN are a few examples.
-As the system grows and embraces these platforms, it’s imperative to regulate access into the system.
-We have implemented a Whitelist procedure for access into the network using the above digital platforms.
-We simply can’t have unobstructed access into the system, especially if a weather event is in progress and run the risk of having users unwillingly (or otherwise) hamper Skywarn activities.
-The NCTC SysOps for these digital platforms are David Houser KG5RDF and David Eaton KB5EDB.
+Allstar, WiresX, DMR, and Echolink are a few examples.
+As the system grows and embraces these platforms, it's imperative to regulate access into the system.
+We have implemented an Access List for digital platforms.
+We simply can't have unobstructed access into the system, especially if a weather event is in progress and run the risk of having users hampering Skywarn activities.

 Please do not connect a remote base, cross band repeater or some other mode of communications into the NCTC system without coordinating with one of the system admins.
 A personal cross band repeater, for example, can and often do more harm than good.
 Trying to track down an obscure cross band repeater that has the entire system locked up is extremely frustrating.